rdov/rdov.github.io/rdov_whitepaper.md

 ## Aligning Incentives with RDOV Incubators

 If inventors and developers are to continue to provide innovative, high quality, open source projects, they need to be incentivized to undertake and continue that R&D work.
 As the primary creative minds, it would also be a logical deployment of resources to give them a great degree of freedom over direction.
-This can be accomplished by leveraging the R & D head start to form early partnerships in the race to market.
+This can be accomplished by leveraging the R&D head start to form early partnerships in the race to market.
 Upon releasing their invention with an open license, the developers should immediately establish an incubator for related or derived projects.
 The incubator is the platform by which parties interested in using or building on the invention could receive the very most expert assistance, with the inventor acting as mentor.
 This is known as the Research & Develop Open Ventures or RDOV model.

 At first glance, this may sound like the Indirect Services of open source software business model that heavily favors enterprise corporations.
-In fact it that same model, but tweaked to allow the developer to maintain their initial lead, leapfrog the barriers to entry, and outsource non-R&D services.
+In fact it is that same model, but tweaked to allow the developer to maintain their initial lead, leapfrog the barriers to entry, and outsource non-R&D services.
 Here is how an incubator operates.

 ##### 1. Support Agreement
 The mentor or incubator project developer sets terms of participation in Support Agreement.
 This lays out the assistance and access the mentor is willing to give, and what is requested in return.
 For example the mentor could contribute ongoing development, mantainence, ticket support, operations assistance or even a CTO-style package in return for time-based billing and/or revenue sharing.
 This Support Agreement can be used as a stand alone contract, or in the greater context of an incubator.